xmartlabs/xmartlabs.github.io/_drafts/2015-09-14-Introducing-Eureka-iOS-form-library-written-in-pure-Swift.md

 #### Form and Section conform to RangeReplaceableCollectionType, MutableCollectionType

 As mentioned before, Eureka `Forms` contain a list of `Sections` and a section contains a list of `Rows`.
-We made `Form` and `Section` conform to `RangeReplaceableCollectionType` and `MutableCollectionType`, which both "extend" from the well known [CollectionType] protocol.
+We made `Form` and `Section` conform to `RangeReplaceableCollectionType` and `MutableCollectionType`, which both "inherit" from the well known [CollectionType] protocol.

 Doing that we gain for free a lot of helpers and behaviour and we are able to iterate over the collection, use subscript to access and modify a Section or a Row, make use of some cool functions like map, filter, first, removeRange, reduce and much much more.